Find the perfect plant for your perfect gardenscape!

 Hetz Midget Arborvitae is recommended for the following landscape applications;

 Planting & Growing

 Hetz Midget Arborvitae will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.

 Hetz Midget Arborvitae makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
-Contact our store for more information on how to protect it over the winter months.
+Contact our experts for more information on how to protect it over the winter months.